Leverage ETFs in the News…Again

 Leveraged ETFs Under Investigation

-The Massachusetts Secretary of State, William Galvin, is looking into the marketing of leveraged ETFs and reportedly has written letters to the three biggest players in this market, ProShares, Direxion, and Rydex.
+The Massachusetts Secretary of State, William Galvin, is looking into the marketing of leveraged ETFs and has reportedly written letters to the three biggest players in this market, ProShares, Direxion and Rydex.

-In addition, FINRA, a regulatory agency for brokers and advisors has issued a warning that leveraged ETFs are usually unsuitable for investors who plan to hold them for longer than one day.
+In addition, FINRA, a regulatory agency for brokers and advisors, has issued a warning that leveraged ETFs are usually unsuitable for investors who plan to hold them for longer than one day.

 At this time, all leveraged ETFs have the objective to provide a daily short or leveraged position in an index.
 The key word is daily and often the returns can vary greatly from that expectation.